kevinsawade/start-science-here/docs/source/gromacs_tutorial/gromacs_tutorial_production.rst

 Intermission
 ============

 The production MD will probably not run in binder.
-We have to find a way to run the productioon MD on an actual computer and not on the cloud via binder.
+We have to find a way to run the production MD on an actual computer and not on the cloud via binder.
 Here are the steps to achieve this:

 1. Download a .zip archive with our current simulation.
 2. Get to a linux terminal via using a computer with linux, or the Windows subsystem for linux: :ref:`wsl-label`.